Brian-Quach/Web-Crawl/src/README.md

 * content-type - application/json
 * body - username and password for signup

-Response - HTTP Status Code: 200 for success, 500 if the username exists
+Response - HTTP Status Code: 200 for success with string "Account Created", 500 if the username already exists

 Example
 ```